eeemarv/eland/docs/dokku.md

 ## Other environment vars

 * `TIMEZONE`: defaults to 'Europe/Brussels'
-* `MASTER_PASSWORD`: sha512 encoded password for 'master' -> gives admin access to all letsgroups.
+* `MASTER_PASSWORD`: sha512 encoded password for 'master' -> gives admin access to all Systems.

 ## Postgres